 In return, the franchisee pays a one-time fee or commission to franchisor and some share of revenue.
 Some advantages to franchisees are they do not have to spend money on training employees, they get to learn about business techniques.

 Let us see the opportunities of franchising in India with some examples.

 What is the Meaning of Franchising?

-Franchising is basically a right which manufacturers or businesses give to others.
+Franchising is basically a right that manufacturers or businesses give to others.
 This right allows the beneficiaries to sell the products or services of these manufacturers or parent businesses.
 These rights could even be in terms of access to intellectual property rights.

 The individual or business that grants the right to the franchise is called the franchisor, while the beneficiary of the right is called the franchise.
 Franchising is a business marketing strategy to cover maximum market share.

 Franchising is a business relationship between two entities wherein one party allows another to sell its products and intellectual property.
 For example, several fast food chains like Dominos and McDonalds operate in India through franchising.

 - Dunkin’ Donuts